Michael A. Sutton

 Michael A. Sutton is an American Engineering professor.
 He is Carolina Distinguished Professor and Distinguished Professor Emeritus of Mechanical Engineering at the University of South Carolina-Columbia.
 He served as Chairperson of Mechanical Engineering and Chair of the University Tenure and Promotion Committee.
+In 1998, Dr. Sutton co-founded Correlated Solutions, Inc. in Columbia, SC, and he still serves as its CSO.

 Research

 Sutton is the author of more than 230 journal articles.
 He is most known for his contributions to the invention, development and validation of the non-contacting, image-based deformation measurement methods known as digital image correlation methods, or DIC.

 Career

 In the early 1980s, Sutton and his co-workers invented the first DIC method, known as two-dimensional DIC or 2D-DIC.
 This method is applicable for surface measurements on planar specimens undergoing nominally in-plane deformation.

 While working with NASA researchers as part of the US Aging Aircraft Program, Sutton showed that crack tip opening displacement, or the more general mixed mode form using three-dimensional crack tip displacements, is a valid crack growth predictor for the thin aerospace aluminum alloy components such as 2024-T3 and 2424-T3 commonly used in commercial aviation.

 Their research led to the establishment of an ASTM Standard test method for determining resistance to stable crack extension under low-constraint conditions.
 This test is used to demonstrate the fracture resistance of thin aerospace structures when subjected to mechanical loads.

 During the mid-1990s, Sutton and his colleagues advanced the quantitative characterization of the crack tip strain fields in highly ductile materials.
 They studied the theoretical Hutchinson-Rice-Rosengren (HRR) crack tip strain fields.
 They measured the elastic-plastic strains and showed that the crack tip strain fields were in approximate agreement with theoretical predictions for nominally Mode I loading conditions.
 The work received the SEM RE Peterson Award in 1996 as the outstanding application research article published in Experimental Mechanics.
 In the early 1990s, it became clear that limitations inherent to the 2D-DIC method could be removed by modifying the vision system.

 Sutton and his co-workers invented and regularly improved the new measurement system.
 The vision system nominally employs two cameras to view a single region.
 Since all three components of displacement are measured, the method was initially termed three-dimensional digital image correlation (3D-DIC).
 With the development of volumetric DIC methods circa 2000, the term StereoDIC was adopted.
 The ability to make internal (volumetric) measurements in those materials having sufficient internal volumetric image contrast was demonstrated by Brian Bay c.
 2000.
 The method is a direct extension of 2D-DIC and is known as either volumetric digital image correlation (V-DIC) or digital volume correlation (DVC).
 Even though successful StereoDIC experiments were performed in a laboratory setting, the system's complex calibrations limited its usefulness to optical benches and/or well-controlled laboratory conditions.